reyemtm/vtile/README.md

 For options use ``vtile -h``.

-This is project relies heavily on TurfJS and geojson2mvt.
+This project uses TurfJS to automate static vector tile creation using geojson2mvt.

 Still in development.
 For any issues regarding tile creation see geojson2mvt or geojson-vt. geojson2mvt allows for multiple layers, while this project only allows for one layer at this time.